inflatebot/chatterbox-TTS-cli-api/README.md

 Several working (and consistent) voices are provided in `voice_samples`.
 To switch to another voice, simply change out `female2.wav` for another voice.

+Personally I recommend using `male1.wav` or `female2.wav`.
+Right now, those voices are hyper-consistent and the most fun to listen to (subjectively).

 **Provided voice descriptions**
 - female1.wav: melancholy, rainy
 - female2.wav: confident, expressive